aselstyne/CISC-121/README.md

 The course is focussed on Python script development.
 The assignments cover unit testing, Pydoc for documentation, file I/O, program complexity, k-means clustering, and an intro to objects and OOP.

-I received a 100% on each of these assignments, and ended the course with an A+.
+I received 100% on each of these assignments, and ended the course with an A+.